hanabenko/hanabenko.github.io/_posts/2025-08-01-How-to-Write-Essays.md

 I wrote him a list of things on how to write an essay, trying to make it as “objective” as I could.
 Enjoy!

 ## Title
 - You need a title.
 Maximum 5 words.
-Should be catchy but not too niche, where your audience will not understand what you’re talking about.
+It should be catchy but not too niche, where your audience will not understand what you’re talking about.

 ## Introduction paragraph
 - Start short and punchy
 - 4-5 sentences
 - Targets pathos, emotional feelings
 - The goal of the introduction is to introduce key words and terms that you will use in the entire article, but also to establish some history.
-For example, you’d have to mention bitcoin in the introduction paragraph in an article about bitcoin.
+For example, you’d have to mention Bitcoin in the introduction paragraph in an article about Bitcoin.
-- The last sentence in the introduction should be a thesis, or claim that you will keep coming back to.
+- The last sentence in the introduction should be a thesis, or a claim that you will keep coming back to.
 A sample thesis is: Although many begin to doubt their investment once they see Bitcoin prices going up and down, Bitcoin prices will rise in the long term.
 - A strong claim is very important.
 You will keep referencing this throughout the essay.

 ## Body paragraphs (usually 3-5)